Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 # General Circle
-**For whom?**
+**For whom:**
-- Internally focused on the foundations operations
+- Internally focused on the foundation and its operations.

-**Primary Driver**
+**Primary Driver:**
-- To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.
-Internal operations for the foundation and day to day execution.
+- To discern organisational needs and facillitate the flows of information between circles which inform its strategy and the formation of new domain specific circles.
+Internal operations for the foundation and daily execution.

 | Member | Role |
 |---|---|